HanssonMagnus/HanssonMagnus.github.io/_posts/2018-01-19-The-requests-module-and-scraping-websites.md

 ---
 layout: post
-title: Python: The requests module and scraping websites
+title: The requests module and scraping websites
 ---

 ## Introduction